Consumer medicine information

 When to get a new inhaler

-You should get a replacement when the counter or indicator shows the number 20.
-Stop using the inhaler when the counter or indicator shows 0, as any medicine left in the inhaler may not be enough to give you a full puff.
+You should get a replacement when the counter shows the number 20.
+Stop using the inhaler when the counter shows 0, as any medicine left in the inhaler may not be enough to give you a full puff.

 If you find it difficult to use the inhaler while starting to breathe in, you may use a suitable spacer device.
 Ask your doctor or pharmacist about this device.